 Overall, our results suggests that cryptic predatory ambush bugs in this study had little impacts on the foraging behaviors of long-horned bees and may not be a significant factor driving Melissodes foraging decisions.
 Bees visiting ambush bug occupied flowers spent similar amounts of time on those flowers compared to those visiting unoccupied blooms and there was little effect of the presence of ambush bugs on other bee foraging behaviors.
+This appears driven by cryptic coloration of ambush bugs, which are likely not perceived against the dark ray flowers while hunting on sunflowers.
 However, we did detect sex-specific differences in bee foraging behaviors, with males visiting more frequently but for shorter periods of time.
 Given the differences in foraging behavior recorded between sexes, this could suggest that male and female bees vary in exposure to flower-occupying predators.
-These finding are novel, given the paucity of studies evaluating solitary bee foraging behavior in response to predators, and suggest that much of what we know about predator risk assessment and avoidance in social bees may not necessarily apply to solitary bees, given differences in both their ecology and natural history.
+These finding are novel, given the paucity of studies evaluating solitary bee foraging behavior in response to predators, and suggest that much of what we know about predator risk assessment and avoidance in social bees may not necessarily apply to solitary bees, given differences in both their ecology and natural history, and the different strategies of flower-occupying predators.

 Our findings contrast what others have found studying social bee response to flower-occupying predators.
 For example, honeybees foraging on Solidago odora Ait.
 (Asteraceae) spent significantly less time foraging on flowers with Phymata americana present, although total visitation did not vary between occupied and unoccupied flowers (Elliott and Elliott 1994).
 However, most other studies have used predator models or non-cryptic predators (mostly spiders), and often see effects of predators after repeated exposure.
 For example, in experiments where eusocial honeybees and bumble bees learn to recognize predators, they only become wary of predator-occupied flowers after repeatedly experiencing simulated attacks (Dukas 2001; Ings et al. 2012).
 In our experiments, in only one visit to occupied flowers did an ambush bug attack a bee and then it consumed it, meaning we observed no opportunities for bees to learn to recognize ambush bugs.
-Solitary bees may therefore have less information about the risk posed by ambush bugs, given the low, but successful, attack rate.
+Solitary bees may therefore have less information about the risk posed by ambush bugs, given the low, but successful, attack rate; although, more studies are need that explore learning potential of solitary bees in general.